curtishoyt/curtishoyt.github.io/_posts/2023-08-11-why-is-oop-more-popular-than-fp.md

 layout: post
 title: Why is OOP More Popular Than FP?
 date: "2023-08-11 13:30"
-description: Just look at human languages instead.
+description: Just look at human languages.
 ---

-Just look at human languages instead.
+Just look at human languages.

 There are lots of (S, V, O) and (S, O, V) human languages, a small number of (O, *, *) human languages, and absolutely no (V, *, *) languages.
 Thus, OOP languages (especially Java) tend to read like human languages: `Subject Verb Object = Foo.bar(baz)`